gonewest818/geolocation.el/README.md

 ### Entry points

-- `geolocation-watch-position` which calls `geolocation-get-position` on a regular interval, and sets `geolocation-location` with the result.
+- `geolocation-update-position` which calls `geolocation-get-position` on a regular interval, and sets `geolocation-location` with the result.
 Calls the `geolocation-update-hook` functions after each update.
 Customize the hook if you want to invoke functions based on